charmoniumQ/wf-reg-test/docs/icse_nier.md

 TODO: Explain how nuclear national security engineers require reproducibility.
 -->

-1. **Hinders long-term credibility**: More than half of scientists surveyed across all fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
+1. **Undermines long-term credibility**: More than half of scientists surveyed across all fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
    If computational experiments are allowed to collapse, scientists cannot independently verify or build on each others' results.
    This undermines two fundamental norms of science identified by Merton, organized skepticism and communalism [@merton_sociology_1974], that make science self-correcting.
    In recent years, this has manifested itself as the ongoing reproducibility crisis in computational science [@collberg_repeatability_2016], which damages the long-term credibility of science [@ritchie_science_2020].

-2. **Hidners day-to-day operations**: Consider scientists tasked with securing their nations' nuclear stockpile.
+2. **Hinders day-to-day operations**: Consider scientists tasked with securing their nations' nuclear stockpile.
    They might create a simulation that tests if a physical part is going to properly preform a critical function for nuclear storage.
    The physical part might last several decades, but the software often collapses much faster than that.
    As our understanding of material science improves, they might want to reassess if the simulation still predicts the part preforms its function properly given our improved understanding.